Salt Lake City, Utah LSAT Course offerings

-For students in Salt Lake City who want to take a live course, we offer TestMasters also offers an 80-hour Live LSAT course at locations in Utah.
-TestMasters Online is also available for students in the Salt Lake City area who cannot schedule an entire full-length course but are looking for the most complete LSAT course in the world.
-Utah students who would rather prepare for the LSAT one-on-one with a private tutor can either study exclusively with one of our LSAT private tutors or supplement a TestMasters LSAT course with private tutoring.
+Students in the Salt Lake City area interested in taking an in-person course can choose to sign up for our in-depth Live LSAT Course at select locations within Utah.
+Our state-of-the-art online course is also available for students in the Salt Lake City area who want to take one of our LSAT review courses but cannot enroll in a live course.
+Students in Utah who want to prepare for the LSAT one-on-one with a private tutor can either study exclusively with one of our LSAT private tutors or use tutoring to supplement a TestMasters course.

 Full Length LSAT Course